WyrmxD/Ironhack/README.md

 ## [Week 6](https://github.com/WyrmxD/Ironhack/tree/master/week_06) Advanced Rails
 ###### Teacher: [Sergio Arbeo](https://twitter.com/Serabe)

-This we we have taken a deep sight through [Authentication (Devise) and Autorization (Pundit)](https://github.com/WyrmxD/Ironhack/tree/master/week_06/manderley_cast_01), [tested models and controllers](https://github.com/WyrmxD/Ironhack/tree/master/week_06/manderley_cast_04) with RSpec, understanded how AJAX and JSON can work together as an API with serializers in Rails and learned how to make our own [Internationalization](https://github.com/WyrmxD/Ironhack/tree/master/week_06/manderley_cast) system.
+This week we have taken a deep sight through [Authentication (Devise) and Autorization (Pundit)](https://github.com/WyrmxD/Ironhack/tree/master/week_06/manderley_cast_01), [tested models and controllers](https://github.com/WyrmxD/Ironhack/tree/master/week_06/manderley_cast_04) with RSpec using traits and Factory Girl, understanded how AJAX and JSON can work together as an API with serializers in Rails and learned how to make our own [Internationalization](https://github.com/WyrmxD/Ironhack/tree/master/week_06/manderley_cast) system.